jellevankerk/tkinter-annotator/README.md

 - Able to drag the image together with the annotations
 - Able to combine annotations
 - Toggle annotations on/off
+- Able to work with large images (pyramid)

 ## Feature wish list